3.09.2012

 Add in Wave 4 finally hitting in decent numbers (ask me about army-building Airtights...) and for that matter having to go 30 miles afield to get a Zombie-Viper and I was chomping at the bit to get some WIP fleshed out, and maybe even begin painting again.

 Destro : I'm a big fan of Destro.
-Not only is he an suave motherfucker with a personal army, he's the guy who brought wrist-rockets to a gun fight.
+Not only is he a suave motherfucker with a personal army, he's the guy who brought wrist-rockets to a gun fight.
 Cobra has a wide assortment of weaselly schemers and brutes, but Destro is the guy who can build a Weather Dominator and stomp you into a crack.

 I wanted to use a Night Adder to make Destro v10/ Crime Boss Destro, but thought it just looked too plain.
 So I took a spare Destro, hollowed out his gauntlets, drilled a small hole to mount his collar and added a res Destro head.
 I'm going to switch the holster to the left, because why use your wrist-rocket hand to draw a pistol?